kyhau/aws-notebook/DynamoDB.md

 - DynamoDB read and write speeds are determined by the number of available partitions.
 - Partitions are automatically added or removed based on the provisioned throughput and storage requirements by DynamoDB.
 - Provisioning Reads and Writes
-    - Read Capacity Unit (RCU) provides one strongly consistent read (or 2 eventually consistent reads) per second for items < 4KB in size.
+    - Read Capacity Unit (RCU) provides 1 strongly consistent read (or 2 eventually consistent reads) per second for items < 4KB in size.
-    - Write Capacity Unit (WCU) provides one write per second for items < 1KB in size.
+    - Write Capacity Unit (WCU) provides 1 write per second for items < 1KB in size.
 - A partition can support a maximum of 3000 RCUs OR 1000 WCUs.
     - E.g. If you provision 5500 RCUs and 1500 WCUs
     - (5500/3000) + (1500/1000) = 3.333 -> 4 partitions